PiTheSnep/mowboard/packages/backend/src/gateway/README.md

-# SnepServer
+# Gateway

-SnepServer is the WebSocket integration with [nyawesome](https://github.com/catofpoptarts/nyawesome) itself.
+The backend gateway provides integration with [nyawesome](https://github.com/PiTheSnep/nyawesome) itself.
 It handles the execution of dynamic updates between changes made on the frontend, and those made using commands on the bot.

 ### Events